Ōu Main Line: (148.6 km)

-Shinjō–Ōmagari (98.4 km)
+(98.4 km)

 Crossing the Yamagata-Akita border, there is little demand in this section, and all trains except one limited-stop "Rapid" train run as all-stations "Local" trains.

-Ōmagari–Akita (51.7 km)
+(51.7 km)

 On this section, the Ōu Main Line shares the tracks with the Akita Shinkansen.
 Because the Ōu Main Line occasionally runs from Akita to Shinjō as a local train, this section contains one standard gauge track and two narrow gauge tracks.
 Also, the few Komachi trains running on this section have the priority.

-Akita–Aomori (185.8 km)
+(185.8 km)

-Together with the San'in Main Line, Maizuru Line, Obama Line, Hokuriku Main Line(including the IR Ishikawa Railway, Ainokaze Toyama Railway, and the Nihonkai Hisui Line), part of the Shinetsu Main Line(including the Myoko Haneuma Line), Hakushin Line, and the Uetsu Main Line, this section of the Ōu Main Line is one of the express lines and freight lines that make up the Nihonkai Jūkan-sen (Sea of Japan Trans-Japan Line).
+Together with the San'in Main Line, Maizuru Line, Obama Line, Hokuriku Main Line (including the IR Ishikawa Railway, Ainokaze Toyama Railway, and the Nihonkai Hisui Line), part of the Shinetsu Main Line (including the Myoko Haneuma Line), Hakushin Line, and the Uetsu Main Line, this section of the Ōu Main Line is one of the express lines and freight lines that make up the Nihonkai Jūkan-sen (Sea of Japan Trans-Japan Line).